open-feature/docs.openfeature.dev/blog/02-09-2022-creating-a-provider-for-the-go-sdk.md

  draft: false
 ---

-# Creating a Provider For The go-sdk

-## Providers

 A [Provider](https://docs.openfeature.dev/docs/specification/sections/providers) is responsible for performing flag evaluation, they can be as simple as an interface for a key value store, or act as an abstraction layer for a more complex evaluation system.
 Only one `Provider` can be registered at a time, and OpenFeature will no-op if one has not been defined.
 Before writing your own `Provider`, it is strongly recommended to familiarize yourself with the [OpenFeature spec](https://docs.openfeature.dev/docs/specification/).
 In this tutorial I will demonstrate the steps taken to create a new `Provider` whilst conforming to the OpenFeature spec using a simple flag implementation.
 The flag evaluation will be handled by a simple JSON evaluator and flag configurations will be stored as environment variables.

 The following section describes how the flag evaluator portion of this project has been constructed, to skip to the `Provider` specific implementations, [click here](#creating-a-compliant-provider).

 <!--truncate-->